 Japanese Houses are only filled with furniture essential for their everyday life.

-Very few or No walls in Japanese Interior design
+Very few or No walls

 Houses in Japan carry on minimalistic approach also when thinking about inner walls and construction in general.
 Instead they uses Fusuma.